 A Shop Owner’s Guide to Employee Reviews

-In all cases the reviews should be casual, and you need to ensure that you will be uninterrupted.
-At Elite we employ our 50/25/25 review strategy, which means that the first half of the review is dedicated to reviewing the employee, 25% of the time is dedicated to the employee reviewing our company, and the remaining 25% of the time is dedicated to the employee reviewing whomever is conducting the review.
-During your reviews you should always draw information out of the employee by asking them how they feel they are performing in each category, and as appropriate, you should ask them how they feel they can best improve.
-At the conclusion of the review you should go over your understandings and action items with the employee, and then follow up by providing them with a written copy of your agreed upon understandings, your expectations, the relative action items and the deadlines.
+In all cases, the reviews should be casual, and you need to ensure that you will be uninterrupted.
+At Elite we employ our 50/25/25 review strategy, which means that the first half of the review is dedicated to reviewing the employee, 25% of the time is dedicated to the employee reviewing our company, and the remaining 25% of the time is dedicated to the employee reviewing whoever is conducting the review.
+During your reviews, you should always draw information out of the employee by asking them how they feel they are performing in each category, and as appropriate, you should ask them how they feel they can best improve.
+At the conclusion of the review, you should go over your understanding and action items with the employee, and then follow up by providing them with a written copy of your agreed-upon understanding, your expectations, the relative action items and the deadlines.

 Does this method take time?
 It does, but you can rest assured that it doesn’t take nearly the amount of time it takes to deal with employee issues that stem from lack of communication or to look for new employees when you lose those priceless stars… that you already have.